 - M1 measurements provide UE L3 measurements, which may be used for, e.g. coverage monitoring, capacity monitoring etc.

-- leaving the configuration of the type of beam measurement solely to the RAN (i.e. gNB) does not seem appropriate since it is not the consumer, and is not fully aware of what the measurements will be used for.
+- leaving the configuration of the type of beam measurement solely to the RAN (i.e. gNB) does not seem appropriate since it may not be the only consumer, and therefore is not fully aware of what the measurements will be used for.

 - for cases where OAM requires M1 measurements it should be OAM that decides which beam measurements to collect.
 For example, the operator wants to have visibility over the interference level in different parts of the network (which leads to knowledge of capacity), they can trigger an RSRQ beam measurement.
 If instead, the operator wants to have visibility about the reference signal strength (which leads to knowledge on coverage holes, mobility performance etc), then an RSRP measurement will be triggered.